-This is an exciting period of growth for Hamilton and your Council is working hard to create special places with and for local communities.
+This is an exciting period of growth for Hamilton and we're working hard to create special places with and for local communities.

 The Council is investing $2B over the next ten years to build a more vibrant, attractive and prosperous city, and to improve the well-being of everyone who lives, works, plays and visits here.